OpenShare/openshare/README.md

 # OpenShare

-OpenShare provides straightforward, declarative, and completely customizable API wrappers for sharing and counting on major social networks and platforms, with no predefined styles.
+OpenShare provides straightforward, declarative, and completely customizable API wrappers for sharing and counting on major social networks and platforms.
+Zero styling, maximum flexibility.
 But, unlike other social sharing tools, we don't retarget and profit from your users.
 Your data is your data — this is OpenShare.

 [Check out the examples](http://openshare.social/examples.html) to see OpenShare in action or [dive right into the documentation](https://github.com/dsurgeons/OpenShare/wiki).